flathub/shared-modules/README.md

 ```

-Please do not request adding modules unless they have many users in the Flathub repository.
+Please do not request adding modules unless they are widely used in
+the Flathub repository.

 All shared modules manifests in this repository are, and need to be, in the JSON format,
 which is supported by both Flatpak manifest formats, JSON and YAML.